Culture Shock. Stress. The many stages of crazy that hits those living and working overseas.

 Knowing the odds we face.

-Knowing the terrible effects of high stress levels for extended periods of time.
+Knowing the terrible effects of culture shock and the high stress levels for extended periods of time.

 the cost paid. the price extracted. the toll taken.